1. Previous: Chapter 1

 val flyingSpeed = speed(1368.747, 1.5)

-Instead of having to pass 2.0 for the time parameter over and over, you could choose to make 2.0 a default argument when we define the function.
+Instead of having to pass 2.0 for the time parameter over and over, we could make 2.0 a default argument when we define the function.

 Let’s update our speed() function so that the time parameter defaults to 2.0.